David Bradley, DPT, Coordinator of Clinical Education

 The purposes of this information are to better acquaint you with Bradley Physical Therapy Clinic, to help make the transition from the classroom to the clinic easier, and to help you feel more comfortable and at ease with our family.

-Bradley Physical Therapy Clinic’s is located off West Chestnut Street in Washington, Pennsylvania at the bottom of the hill, near the post office.
+Bradley Physical Therapy Clinic Washington office is located off West Chestnut Street in Washington, PA at the bottom of the hill, near the post office.
 Please call (724) 228-2911 for specific directions and information on accessing Chestnut Street or Beau Street, or click here.

 Since private practices are more sensitive about public image, dress should be strictly professional.
 Our male Physical Therapist and Physical Therapist Assistant students wear dress slacks, coordinating shirt and tie and dress shoes.
-Female Physical Therapist and Physical Therapist Assistant students preferably wear dresses or skirts (knee length or longer) or dress slacks with coordinating dress blouse / sweater and dress shoes, flat and not large heeled shoes.
+Female Physical Therapist and Physical Therapist Assistant students dress slacks with coordinating dress blouse / sweater and dress shoes, flat and not large heeled shoes.
 Slacks should be proper length (top of shoes) and not be too tight as to hug legs or buttocks.
-Blouses and shirts must be tucked in and avoid tight fitting clothes, denim, or tennis shoes.
 Physical Therapist students also wear white lab jackets.
 PTA’s are also permitted to wear their school uniform/polo if it meets the clinic’s standards.
 All students must maintain their clothing and shoes in a clean manner and replace worn articles.
 The following is a list of guidelines that apply, regardless of working area:

 Parking is available, free of cost.
 It is recommended that you not park directly in front of the clinic.
 Parking spots closer to the building are to be reserved for patients.